jorge-ramirez-upm/RepTate/docs/source/installation.rst

 RepTate can be installed in three ways:

-    #. the "shortcut", allows you to run RepTate in a couple of clicks (**outdated**);
+    #. the "shortcut", allows you to run RepTate in a couple of clicks, but only provides access to the latest stable release of RepTate.;
-    #. the "intermediate", is almost as quick and allows you to run a well tested version of RepTate.
     #. the "scenic route", requires more steps and the use of the command-line interface.

 .. note::
-    RepTate is continuously updated by the developers and contributors .
-Option-3 will get you the latest version, while Options 1 & 2 provide a well tested "snapshot" of the software.
+    RepTate is frequenty updated by the developers and contributors .
+Option-2 will get you the latest version, while Option 1 provides a well tested "snapshot" of the software.

 .. hint::
     Ultimately, the "scenic route" is faster than the "shortcut":